 Do you exclude any companies?

-At present, the Council on Ethics has recommended the AP Funds to exclude 17 companies.
+The Council on Ethics can recommend the AP Funds to exclude companies, see list.
 The Council on Ethics contacts all excluded companies annually to encourage them to act in accordance with international conventions.
 In cases where companies can verify that they have corrected what was the reason for the exclusion, the Ethics Council may consider recommending the funds to reinclude.

 How do you handle companies that violate international conventions?